ArvinRa1/Seita-data-engineering-assignment/README.md

 The task tests some data engineering (understanding and querying data mainly), but as we build software that runs in the wild on a daily basis, and we do that in a team, it also tests your software engineering skills.

+# Using the app

+1) Clone the github repository.

+2) install the requirements file

+	pip install -r requirements.txt

+3) Open main.py in your preferred IDE and run it.

+You can provide input directly to the Python terminal.

 ## Form

 We'd like you to put your code in a git repository on the web.
 This can be Github, Gitlab or Bitbucket etc.